 ABILITY, KNOWLEDGE, DIVERSITY, HUMOUR

-This learning is facilitated in collaboration with the College and members of the Seven First Nations,
+This learning is facilitated in collaboration with the University and members of the Seven First Nations,

 DEPENDENT, INDEPENDENT And INTERDEPENDENT LEARNING.